bbarnts/bbarnts.github.io/_posts/2014-11-25-Im-not-a-blogger.md

     | Empire Strike Back  | 1980            |

-As opposed to the equivalent to the HTML:
+As opposed to the HTML equivalent:

 {% highlight html %}
 <table>